fyrox-book/fyrox-book.github.io/src/fyrox/beginning/data_management.md

 ## Freeing

-You can extract an object from a pool by calling `pool.free(handle)`, it will give you the object back, making all handles to the object invalid.
+You can extract an object from a pool by calling `pool.free(handle)`.
+This will give you the object back and make all current handles to it invalid.

 ```rust,no_run
 # extern crate fyrox;